The Timing Conflict

 screen reader users, aria-live="polite" means the announcement waits

-until the user finishes their current task — but if the toast has already
+until the user finishes their current task, but if the toast has already

 been removed from the DOM by then, there's nothing left to announce.

-Our Toast component had neither.
+The Toast component had neither.
 No ARIA roles, no auto-dismiss strategy,

 and a close button with no accessible label.
 It was a styled <div> that